Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 - [ ] api: graphQL: multiple mutations in one call ?
 - [ ] api: graphQL: how to mutate nested objects in a minimal call ?
 - [X] api: check best security system to setup with ApiPlatform (JWT / ApiKey / cookie & csrf system but in that case we are stateful which is not cool for deployment and replication ?).
 Finally we use JWT which is the best thing to do and compliant with statefull or stateless.
-- [ ] api: JWT setup the pattern for the refresh-token or anything else more info here https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/
+- [ ] api: JWT setup the pattern for the refresh-token or anything else more info here https://auth0.com/blog/refresh-tokens-what-are-they-and-when-to-use-them/ : when getting a 401 from api it should tells more information: does the token is valid or not ?
 - [x] front: setup VueJS
 - [x] front: use Quasar with VueJS
 - [x] front: move on Quasar 0.15.x
 - [x] front: setup CSRF protection with VueJS app
+- [ ] front: migrate app 'form-devextrem-angular' to angular6 when there will be compatible (this thread may helps: https://stackoverflow.com/questions/48970553/want-to-upgrade-project-from-angular-v5-to-angular-v6)
 - [x] quality: setup unit tests for JS (karma/jasmine)
 - [x] quality: setup e2e tests for JS (testcafé)
 - [x] quality: setup phpunit tests for PHP (unit test and webtestcase)